-Consideration: If this IOLINK is configured with remote site callback enabled, (this router will place a return call when it receives a prompting call from a remote site), then a callback group should be set up.
-A callback group is a grouping of one (the primary ISDN call number) or two (primary and alternate) ISDN numbers that a remote site router may dial to trigger the callback from this IOLINK.
-If a callback group is not set up, the callback would come from the first available ISDN link; if this was not be the primary or alternate number used by the remote site router, the callback would be rejected by the remote site

-Note: this menu will only be displayed if this router has a dual link ISDN BRI module installed and the switch type is not NET3.
+- Consideration for IOLINK-520s with two ISDN interface modules: If this configuration is set up with remote site callback enabled, (this router will place a return call when it receives a prompting call from a remote site), then a callback group should be set up.
+A callback group is a grouping of one (the primary ISDN call number) or two (primary and alternate) ISDN numbers that a remote site router may dial to trigger the callback from this IOLINK router.
+If a callback group is not set up, the callback would come from the first available ISDN link; this may not be the primary or alternate number used by the remote site router, causing the callback to be rejected by the remote site. - Note: this menu will only be displayed if this router has an ISDN BRI module installed and the Logical ISDN Type set to ISDN.